Constantine v Imperial Hotels Ltd: Judgment

 Mr Justice Birkett held that a right of Constantine had been violated.
 It was accepted that an innkeeper had a duty to provide reasonable accommodation and rejected the contention that when the hotel offered to lodge Constantine elsewhere, it was fulfilling that duty.
 Furthermore, even though Constantine suffered no pecuniary damage, the violation of the right was in principle capable of justifying a remedy.
 He was awarded the small sum of five guineas in damages.

 Significance

 The ruling did not end the colour bar in some British hotels and other public establishments.

-Constantine later wrote Colour Bar (1954).
-The book dealt with racial prejudice in Britain.
-In 1947, Constantine was appointed as a Member of the Order of the British Empire.
-The Hotel Proprietors Act 1956 extended the law against discrimination in statute to all hotels, also those offering food and drink.
-But it was not until after the Civil Rights Act of 1964 in the USA that the Labour Party committed to a general statute against racial discrimination with the passage of the Race Relations Act 1965.
+It was not until after the Civil Rights Act of 1964 in the USA, and the Bristol Bus Boycott, that the Labour Party committed to a general statute against racial discrimination with the passage of the Race Relations Act 1965.
+The 1965 Act created a Race Relations Board, on which Constantine served.
 This was further extended to all public services and employment by the Race Relations Act 1976.
 The law is now found in the Equality Act 2010.

+In 1954, Constantine wrote Colour Bar, a book dealing with racial prejudice in Britain.

 Cartoonist David Low drew one of his more famous cartoons attacking the hotel's treatment of Learie Constantine.